 The UNIT-K0 file, "SUTRA.FIL", is a permanently assigned file that contains user determined file names and (optionally) unit number assignments for units K1 - K8 in each simulation.
 SUTRA sets K0 = 10.

 filename.inp

 A file must be assigned as fortran-unit-K1.
-This ".inp" file contains all of the input data necessary for simulation except initial conditions.
+This ".inp" file contains all of the input data necessary for simulation except initial conditions and time-dependent sources and boundary conditions.